 Fishery management practices have varied through the last century in Hubbard Lake.
 This is reflected in the amount and type of fish stocking efforts that have occurred in this time frame.
 Many of the initial stocking efforts in Hubbard Lake focused on cold water species.
-Early lake managers viewed it as a cold water lake due to the presence of trout and lake whitefish, yet it was really a lake with intermediate temperatures.
-As riparian development grew in the middle of the twentieth century, the lake became more fertile and the amount of suitable cold water habitat declined.
-Management began a slow shift towards cool water species such as walleye, smallmouth bass, pike, and muskellunge.
+Early lake managers viewed it as a coldwater lake due to the presence of trout and lake whitefish, yet it was really a lake with intermediate temperatures.
+As riparian development grew in the middle of the twentieth century, the lake became more fertile.
+Management began a slow shift towards cool water species such as Walleye, Smallmouth Bass, Northern Pike, and Muskellunge.
 Despite this, species which prefer cold water can still be found in Hubbard Lake today.

-From 1895-1982, a wide array of fish were stocked at various sizes including: yellow perch; walleye fry and small fingerlings; fry, fingerling, and adult lake trout; adult emerald shiners; adult northern pike; brown trout; and legal-size rainbow trout.
-Most of these stocking efforts were done in the first half of the twentieth-century.
-An additional 17,181 fingerling northern pike were stocked in three years including 1983, 1999, and 2001 while nearly a half-million pike fry have been stocked from 2002 through 2006 in the Holcomb Creek marsh adjacent to East Bay, as well as in the West Branch River.
-Tiger muskellunge were planted in Hubbard Lake in 1980, 1982, and 1985 (a total of 57,070 fall fingerlings).
-Approximately 139,420 yellow perch were also stocked from 1987-2001.
-Small fingerling walleye were stocked from 1980-1991 at rates varying from 1-30 fingerlings per acre (Table 1).
+From 1895-1982, a wide array of fish were stocked at various sizes including: Yellow Perch; fry and small fingerling Walleye; fry, fingerling, and adult Lake Trout; adult Emerald Shiners; adult Northern Pike; Brown Trout; and legal-size Rainbow Trout.
+Most of these stocking efforts were done in the first half of the twentieth century.
+An additional 17,181 fingerling Northern Pike were stocked in three years including 1983, 1999, and 2001 while nearly a half-million pike fry have been stocked from 2002 through 2006 in the Holcomb Creek marsh adjacent to East Bay, as well as in the West Branch River.
+Tiger Muskellunge were stocked in Hubbard Lake in 1980, 1982, and 1985 (a total of 57,070 fall fingerlings).
+Approximately 139,420 Yellow Perch were also stocked from 1987-2001.
+Small fingerling Walleye were stocked from 1980-1991 at rates varying from 1-30 fingerlings per acre (Table 1).

 Fish management practices at Hubbard Lake date back to the first half of the twentieth century when early fish surveys were conducted in the 1920s and 1930s.
-In 1942, more extensive fish sampling was conducted with seines, and fyke-, and gill-nets.
+In 1942, more extensive fish sampling was conducted with seines, and fyke nets, and gill nets.
 This effort resulted in 24 species of fish collected in Hubbard Lake.
-An abundance of minnow species were noted along with good numbers of white suckers, yellow perch, rock bass, and smallmouth bass.
+An abundance of minnow species were noted along with good numbers of White Sucker, Yellow Perch, Rock Bass, and Smallmouth Bass.
 Vegetation surveys were completed in August of the same year, identifying 24 species of aquatic plants in the lake.
 Oxygen levels suitable for fish were found to water depths approximately 43 feet.
 The next fish collection was conducted in 1946.
-Already at that time anglers were referring to "the good old days" of Hubbard Lake fishing, and believed walleye and bass stocking efforts should commence.
+Already at that time anglers were referring to "the good old days" of Hubbard Lake fishing and believed Walleye and bass stocking efforts should commence.
 In 1947, commercial netting of rough fishes was initiated in effort to reduce their abundance.
 Fish shelters have been installed in the lake in different years as a cooperative effort between local anglers and the state of Michigan.

 A measure of fishing pressure and angler success has been obtained from the general creel census records (1940-64) and from mail surveys in 1970 and 1973 (Laarman 1976).
 The general creel census was designed only to measure success of those anglers actually interviewed.
 The mail survey measured total fishing pressure.
-Yellow perch comprised 75-80% of the total fish harvest at Hubbard Lake from 1939 through 1964.
+Yellow Perch comprised 75-80% of the total fish harvest at Hubbard Lake from 1939 through 1964.
 Catch rates for all fish from this period were 2.2/hour from 1939-50, and 1.3/hour from 1951-64 (Laarman 1976).
 Catch rates of fish during the winter of 1935-36 were 0.3/hour.
 Estimated angler effort from mail surveys was 28,180 angler days in 1970, and 35,550 in 1973.